Yipit/parsible/README.md

 1. Your parser should live inside of the `plugins/parsers` directory

-2. Your parsing function should start with `parse_`, for example the included nginx parser contains a function called `parse_nginx`
+2. Your parsing function should start with `parse_`, take for example the included nginx parser which contains a function called `parse_nginx`

 3. The parsing method signature should take one parameter which will consist of one line from the log file.
 You may parse the line however you see fit, we opted for a regex implementation since it fits nicely with our dictionary output format and we expect our nginx log data to be well structured.

-4. The parsing method can output whatever you like, as it will be feed directly into the processing functions.
+4. The parsing method can output whatever you like, as it will be fed directly into the processing functions.
 In our case we found that a dictionary works very well as lightweight storage for the parsed data although this is not required as you get to write the processing functions as well.

 5. Errors from a `parse` method are swallowed by the same try/except block that handles `process` methods due to lazy evaluation.
-Currently there is not recording of these occurrences although this behavior can be easily modified.
+Currently there is no recording of these occurrences although this behavior can be easily modified.

 ***